 Successful Completion of the Global Honors Program

-In order for students to be recognized at graduation as successfully completing the Mercy College Global Honors Program they must:
+In order for students to be recognized at graduation as successfully completing the Mercy University Global Honors Program they must:

 - Complete their degree with a cumulative GPA of 3.2 of above.